 |Sony RX100 IV« »||2359||n||3.0||1228||tilting||n||2000||16.0||Y||Y|

 Both the RX100 III and the G7X have zoom lenses build in.
 The RX100 III has a 24-70mm f/1.8-2.8 optic and the G7X offers a 24-100mm f/1.8-2.8 (focal lengths in full frame equivalent terms).
 Hence, the Sony and Canon provide the same view at the wide-angle end, but the Canon has more tele-photo reach at the long end.
 Both cameras offer the same maximum aperture.

-Both the RX100 III and the G7X have been discontinued, but can regularly be found used on ebay.
+Both the RX100 III and the G7X have been discontinued, but can regularly be found used on eBay.
 The RX100 III was replaced by the Sony RX100 IV, while the G7X was followed by the Canon G7 X Mark II.

-Arguments in favor of the Sony Cyber-shot DSC-RX100 III:
+Reasons to prefer the Sony Cyber-shot DSC-RX100 III: